 Gareth James of the James Partnership was appointed based on their background and quotation for the work.
 The architect’s brief was to retain the Main Hall of the Old School, develop additional facilities which are sensitive to the character of the Old School, whilst also being an environmentally friendly design.
 The outline plans have been drawn up and presented to the Community at an exhibition, where all residents were invited to comment.
-The plan can be viewed Here and there is a permanent display in the Library.

 The Community Plan has also been reviewed in order to reflect the redevelopment.